MEDIA GUIDES / Web Performance

 Optimize Delivery of Cascading Style Sheets (CSS)

 Minification reduces the size of CSS and JavaScript files, ensuring they load faster and use less bandwidth.
-Minification involves removing extra text that is not needed to run website code, such as code comments, white spaces, and variable names.
-The time and bandwidth savings are not huge, but many web pages have thousands of lines of code in HTML and scripts, and this is an important strategy for reducing page load time.
+It involves removing unnecessary text, such as code comments, white spaces, and variable names, that are not essential for the website’s functionality.
+While the time and bandwidth savings might not be massive for individual files, many web pages contain thousands of lines of code in HTML and scripts.
+Over time, minification can significantly improve page load times, making it an important strategy for optimizing overall website performance.

 Utilize CDN

-Content delivery networks (CDNs) maintain cached versions of content in different geographical locations called points of presence (PoPs).
-Each location has multiple cache servers that serve content to visitors from that location.
-This means the content is stored closer to the user, response times are reduced, and page load time substantially improves.
-Today CDNs are easy to implement and are provided out of the box by many hosting and cloud providers.
+Content delivery networks (CDNs) maintain cached versions of content in various geographical locations called points of presence (PoPs).
+Each PoP houses multiple cache servers that deliver content to visitors from the nearest location.
+This reduces response times and significantly improves page load times by storing content closer to the user.
+CDNs are now easy to implement and are commonly provided out of the box by many hosting and cloud service providers, making it a straightforward and effective solution for optimizing website performance.

 Reduce Redirects

-In many cases redirects are performed unnecessarily—for example, when an internal page has moved, and other pages continue to link to its old location, instead of updating them to point to the new address.
-The best practice is to always update web pages to link to the current address of other pages.
-A web crawler can provide a list of all pages on a website that link to redirected URLs.
+In many cases, redirects are performed unnecessarily, such as when an internal page has moved, and other pages continue to link to its old location instead of updating them to point to the new address.
+The best practice is to always update web pages to link directly to the current address of other pages.
+To identify such issues, a web crawler can be used to generate a list of all pages on a website that link to redirected URLs, allowing developers to make necessary adjustments and eliminate unnecessary redirects.

 Another common problem is chained redirects—a page links to an address, which redirects to another address, and possibly further to other addresses.
 Here the fix is to link directly to the final resolved URL, which can significantly reduce page load time for users who follow the link.